Extending G.U.I.D.E

 When a mapping context is activated, G.U.I.D.E will extract all used inputs from this mapping context and will instantiate one instance of each unique input.
 E.g. if we have two actions that check for the A key on the keyboard, only one instance of GUIDEInputKey checking for A will be created.
 This simplifies overlap detection and also improves performance.
 This is also why implementing the _is_same_as function is required.

-Now whenever input events are detected, G.U.I.D.E will feed them to the _input method of all currently active inputs.
+Now whenever input events are detected, GUIDEInputState will notify the input about relevant events.
 The inputs can now decide if and how this changes their _value.
 After the inputs are updated, G.U.I.D.E will then read the updated _values and updates the action values and triggers.

 If mapping contexts are changed and an input is no longer needed, G.U.I.D.E will destroy the instance and no longer call it.
 Before the input is destroyed, G.U.I.D.E calls _end_usage.
-This can be overridden by custom inputs to perform any cleanup operations.
+This can be overridden by custom inputs to perform any cleanup operations, such as unsubscribing from signals:

 Resetting input